Eva Rosen's research examines the creation, experience, and persistence of urban poverty, focusing on housing policy and racial segregation.

 Rosen relies on mixed methods including ethnographic, quantitative, quantitative, and geographic mapping (GIS) data.
 Research projects have studied populations including relocated residents of former public housing on Chicago’s South Side, families displaced by Hurricane Katrina (the RISK study), participants in the Baltimore's Moving to Opportunity (MTO) experiment, and families across three income groups making residential decisions ("How Parents' House Kids").
 She is currently Co-PI on a project studying landlords in Dallas, Cleveland, and Baltimore, called "Landlords and the Geography of Opportunity."

-Rosen is currently working on a book under contract with Princeton University Press examining recent changes in American housing policy that have transformed the landscape of ghetto poverty from high-rise public housing to vouchers, where the poor are housed in the private market.
-In this post public housing world, poverty is turned on its side, at times more dispersed and more moderate, but also more unstable.
-Her ethnography of a Baltimore neighborhood with high rates of housing voucher use studies assisted and unassisted renters, homeowners, and landlords.
-She examines the residential decisions and everyday lives of families who live in contexts of scarcity, violence, and instability.
+Rosen is currently working on a book under contract with Princeton University Press examining recent changes in American housing assistance that have transformed the landscape of ghetto poverty from high-rise public housing to a voucher system where the poor are housed in the private market.
+Her ethnography of a Baltimore neighborhood studies the residential decisions and everyday lives of homeowners, renters, and the landlords who house them, in contexts of scarcity, violence, and instability.

 Grants and Fellowships